Weight Loss Surgery

 If you are significantly overweight, you may be at risk for a wide variety of health issues, including diabetes, heart disease, sleep apnea, breathing problems and depression, and you are not alone.
 According to the Centers for Disease Control and Prevention, more than one third of adults in America — more than 72 million people —are obese.
 If you have had trouble losing weight and/or keeping it off, surgical weight loss may be a solution.
 Considered one of the most effective and long-lasting treatments for morbid obesity and related illnesses, bariatric surgery may improve your health and quality of life.

-Designated as an ASMBS Bariatric Surgery Center of Excellence for bariatric surgery, the Bridges Center for Surgical Weight Management at Tempe St. Luke’s Hospital provides a comprehensive program to help you achieve healthy, long-term weight loss.
+Designated as a Center of Excellence by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program, the Bridges Center for Surgical Weight Management at Tempe St. Luke’s Hospital provides a comprehensive program to help you achieve healthy, long-term weight loss.
 Our multidisciplinary weight management program features preoperative education, weight loss surgery, nutritional guidance and postoperative support — all designed to help you achieve and maintain your weight loss goals.

-Tempe St. Luke’s Hospital is also designated as an Aetna Institute of Quality® Bariatric Surgery Facility and CIGNA 3 Star Quality Bariatric Center.
+Tempe St. Luke’s Hospital is also designated as a CIGNA 3 Star Quality Bariatric Center.

 Are You a Candidate for Weight Loss Surgery?